top of page

 They recorded a self titled Demo EP.

-Kylie's self penned song about her father 'Wallpaper Horse' made it into the finals in the Capitol Country Music Association National songwriting competition and was covered by local papers and the channel 7 TV.
+Kylie's self penned song about her father 'Wallpaper Horses' made it into the finals in the Capitol Country Music Association National songwriting competition and was covered by local papers and the channel 7 TV.
 Kylie travelled to Tamworth and competed, accompanied by Bellingen artist Sandra Clarke on guitar.

 2000- Four Good Reasons.